Lanxin-MRDVS/Application-Algorithms/Depalletizing-algorithm-deployment.md

 ![PixPin\_2026-06-03\_08-21-01](https://github.com/user-attachments/assets/4d7dcb14-2298-4e11-a79e-3f79b4b49614)\
 _&#x46;igure 13：Buttons_

+## Communication protocol

+The product's communication protocol system supports TCP connection customized for client's specific needs.
+Its core functions are divided into two main modules: "External Trigger Requests" and "Result Publishing."
+The overall architecture is highly flexible and extensible, supporting various built-in protocols as well as custom extensions.
+Below is a comprehensive summary of the communication protocol system:

+### Triggering Protocols

+The system supports multiple formats of TCP triggering protocols.
+After a client sends a request, the server executes the algorithm and returns the result.
+All protocols support controlling coordinate system transformations (e.g., left-handed vs. right-handed systems) through parameters such as coordinate_system.

+hnpsA Raw Frame Protocol
+- Features: Minimalist text commands with no additional termination characters required.
+- Format: 3D<CameraID><SoftpackCount> (e.g., 3D15).
+- Response: Fixed format 3DA...AOK.

+Standard Softpack JSON Protocol (softpack_json)
+- Features: Standard JSON interaction; the response contains only the JSON body without any extra protocol headers.
+- Request: {"action":"3D","type":5}.
+- Response: Supports outputting four values [x,y,z,rz].
+Alternatively, it can append length and width to output six values [x,y,z,rz,length,width] via configuration.
+For multiple targets, the data is expanded sequentially.

+Headerless Softpack JSON Protocol (plain_softpack_json)
+- Features: Lightweight JSON; requests only require {"action":"3D"}.
+- Response: Contains only pos and result; the type field is not returned.

+Lingzhi Softpack JSON Protocol (lingzhi_softpack_json)
+- Features: Compatible with legacy customer protocols.
+- Response: A mandatory protocol header 0x7F 0x7F is prepended before the JSON.
+The internal field order within the JSON is strictly fixed as pos, followed by result.

+### Architecture Design and Extension Specifications**

+The communication framework adopts a highly decoupled design for convenient secondary development:

+- Extending Publish Protocols: Inherit the IProtocolPublisher interface, implement the sending logic in the publish method, and register it via the factory class to take effect.

+- Extending Trigger Protocols: Inherit the ITriggerProtocol interface to handle listening, request parsing, and calling a unified handler function, eventually encoding and returning the response.
+This design ensures the protocol layer is completely independent of underlying camera modules, facilitating horizontal replacement.

+- Integrating New Algorithms: Supports trigger_only mode, where algorithms execute solely upon receiving external triggers.
+Algorithms must return a string result, which is distributed by the unified ResultDispatcher.
+Timeouts return error code -3 by default.

+### Key Considerations**

+- Port Separation: The listen_port for receiving triggers and the send_port for actively publishing results are two independent configuration items.

+- Timeout Control: timeout_ms governs both the trigger wait time and the TCP publish wait time.
+In production environments, this should be reasonably configured based on the maximum expected execution time of the algorithm.

+- Independent Channels: The UI-side CameraPing uses the gRPC protocol, operating independently from the ResultDispatcher, which exclusively handles result publishing and external triggers.

 ## Deployment example

 This chapter provides a complete deployment configuration process for the AW3 platform combined with the PE flexible packaging depalletizing algorithm.
 It serves as a reference for standardized on-site configuration and is applicable to scenarios such as initial deployment of new machines, site relocation, and cargo template resets.